truenas/documentation/content/SCALE/SCALETutorials/DataProtection/TrueCloudTasks.md

 {{< hint type=important >}}
 To take advantage of the lower-cost benefits of the TrueCloud backup service, you must create your Storj iX account using the link provided on the **Add Cloud Credentials** screen.

-You must also create and authorize the storage buckets on Storj for use by SCALE.
+You must also create and authorize the storage buckets on Storj for use by TrueNAS.

 iXsystems is not responsible for any charges incurred using a third-party vendor with the TrueCloud backup feature.
 {{< /hint >}}